Ethical Conduct for Research Involving Humans Policy

 - Reviewing annually all research policies regarding ethical issues relating to the use of human participants to ensure they reflect current changes in an evolving ethics environment;

-- Ensuring that all applications that involve human participants, regardless of funding source, receive a thorough review and fair hearing in a timely fashion (See procedure, p.
-3);
+- Ensuring that all applications that involve human participants, regardless of funding source, receive a thorough review and fair hearing in a timely fashion (see Procedure Manual);

-- Rendering reasoned decisions, maintaining records of the process and documenting the opinions expressed (See procedure, p.
-7);
+- Rendering reasoned decisions, maintaining records of the process and documenting the opinions expressed (see procedure);

 - Monitoring approved projects in an appropriate manner to ensure ethical standards and protocols are maintained throughout the course of the investigation;

-- Ensuring there is a mechanism in place for reporting and reviewing all adverse events associated with research projects (See procedure, p.
-7);
+- Ensuring there is a mechanism in place for reporting and reviewing all adverse events associated with research projects (see Procedure Manual);

-The chair will monitor the REB’s decisions for consistency.
+The REB Chair will monitor the REB's decisions for consistency.

+The REB must have independence to conduct ethics reviews, free of inappropriate influence, including situations of real, potential or perceived conflict of interests.
 The REB shall make decisions independently and be accountable for the process of ethics review as identified in the Humber Ethical Conduct for Research Involving Humans Procedure.
-In order to maintain its independence and operate at arm’s length from administrative and programmatic research structures, the REB shall be provided with appropriate administrative and financial resources and will be supported by Humber’s Research Department.
-The REB must have independence to conduct ethics reviews, free of inappropriate influence, including situations of real, potential or perceived conflict of interests.
+In order to maintain its independence and operate at arm's length from administrative and programmatic research structures, the REB shall be provided with appropriate administrative and financial resources and will be supported by a Humber administrative area.

-The membership requirements are designed to ensure the REB has the necessary basic background, expertise, perspectives and independence to conduct informed independent reflection and competent research ethics review.
-The REB shall consist of at least five members of whom:
+Membership criteria are designed to ensure the REB has the necessary basic background, expertise, perspectives and independence to conduct informed independent reflection and competent research ethics review.
+The REB should consist of at least five members, including both men and women, of whom:

 Substitute REB members may be nominated to replace a standing member in case of absence or unforeseen circumstances to maintain the composition of the membership for the duration of the review.
-Attendance at REB meetings is directly attributable to the success of the review procedure; therefore, failure to attend two-thirds of the REB meetings will result in loss of membership.
+Substitute members should have the appropriate knowledge, expertise and training to contribute to the research ethics review process.

 Ad hoc appointments by the Chair may be made to provide specific expertise and knowledge not present on the REB; however, these appointees do not have voting privilege, nor can they be counted to establish quorum.